 When young pets nurse, their bodies produce high levels of lactase, which breaks down the lactose found in their mother’s milk.
 As pets age, their bodies lose the ability to create lactase and break down the lactose.
 Keep in mind that the amount of lactose in dairy products can vary.

-Perhaps it is not surprising that unpasteurized cow’s milk and fermented dairy products are less harmful on an animal’s digestive systems.
+Perhaps it is not surprising that unpasteurized cow’s milk and fermented dairy products are less harmful to an animal’s digestive system.
 Fermented milk goes through a process in which the lactose has already been broken down.
 Raw milk tends to have fewer lactose sugars than milk that goes through pasteurization.

 Fermented goat’s milk is quite the magic potion.
 Veterinarians sometimes prescribe it to their patients with inflammatory bowel disease because of its digestibility, wealth of vitamins and minerals, and amino acids—which are good for the gut.
 Always check with your vet before giving your pet new foods.

 After speaking with your veterinarian, the two of you can decide how much and how often you might be able to give your cat milk.
 Overweight cats obviously should be given milk as a treat, not a daily part of their diet.
 Dole out small amounts, like a teaspoon or so, and try lower fat contents before whole milk.
-If your cat is not overweight, and they can tolerate it without stomach ailments, full fat milk is fine.
+If your cat is not overweight and he/she can tolerate it without stomach ailments, whole milk is fine.

 A Few Last Words